zhangfy321/gtag-search/README.md

 KeyBinding:

-- search: alt + space
+- search: shift shift
 - incremently-update: ctrl + u

 Setting:
 - gtags-search.autoUpdate: Whether Gtags should update automatically or not when saving file. (default: false)
+- gtags-search.timeOutInMs:
+- gtags-search.MaxShowNum:

 Tips:
 if your gtags files are on HDD, case-ignore search may be slow,